shapeshed/shapeshed.com/content/posts/uk_government_standards_draft_needs_rethinking.md

-{
-  "title": "UK Government standards draft needs rethinking", "date": "2008-09-17T00:00:00+01:00",
++++
+date = "2008-09-17T00:00:00+01:00"
-  "description": "The UK Govenrnment's Central Office of Information has published a <a href=\"http://www.coi.gov.uk/documents/guidance/browser-standards-draft-v0-13.pdf\">Browser Standards Draft</a> suggesting browser support should be based on usage.
-The draft document has misinterpreted the browser market and needs to be reconsidered.", "tags": [
+description = "The UK Govenrnment's Central Office of Information has published a <a href=\"http://www.coi.gov.uk/documents/guidance/browser-standards-draft-v0-13.pdf\">Browser Standards Draft</a> suggesting browser support should be based on usage.
+The draft document has misinterpreted the browser market and needs to be reconsidered." tags = ["Browsers", "Opinion", "Yahoo"] title = "UK Government standards draft needs rethinking"

-    "Browsers",
-    "Opinion",
-    "Yahoo"
-  ]
-}
++++

 ## Much to admire